infinum/wordpress-handbook/WordPress as API/WordPress GraphQL API.md

 To add or remove post types or taxonomies that are created by default or by a third-party plugins, you will need to use [register_post_type_args](https://developer.wordpress.org/reference/hooks/register_post_type_args/) or [register_taxonomy_args](https://developer.wordpress.org/reference/hooks/register_taxonomy_args/) filter and return modified arguments array.

-GraphQL will use the single and plural name to register new GraphQL [types](https://graphql.org/learn/schema/#type-system) which will be used in queries.
+GraphQL will use the single and plural names to register new GraphQL [types](https://graphql.org/learn/schema/#type-system) which will be used in queries.

 #### Adding new GraphQL type